Scoreboards Documentation

 How it works

-/submit— attach the image to the slash command, then enter a name in the prompt. - Submissions appear in the designated channel with a rating dropdown.
+- Submissions appear in the configured log channel with a rating dropdown.

 - Anyone can rate from 1 to 10 stars.
 Ratings are averaged into a score.